Home » Delhi » Interesting Facts about Delhi – All You Need to Know

 The Qutub Minar, the world’s tallest brick minaret at 72.5 meters, was built by Qutub-ud-din Aibek but it was completed by his successor Iltutmish.

-In the center of the courtyard of Qutub Minar stands the iron pillar of Ashoka that is resistant to rust.
+In the centre of the courtyard of Qutub Minar stands the iron pillar of Ashoka that is resistant to rust.

 The Delhi ridge makes Delhi the World’s Second most bird-rich Capital city after Nairobi in Kenya.
 Delhi has the third largest tree-cover among the cities in India.